Xurya/ShopCheck/README.md

 6. Obtain QR code and connection link, and open on your device.
 7. Press ```p``` to toggle production mode on

-*The font-end will by default connect to the back-end running on our remote server at 157.245.243.174:5000, where our back-end uses port 5000 by default.
+*The front-end will by default connect to the back-end running on our remote server at 157.245.243.174:5000, where our back-end uses port 5000 by default.
 If you wish to run your own local instance, you will need to manually change any of these IPs to your local LAN IP.

 #### Back-End